Browse Rentals

 1. Affordable Option

-The cost savings can be a make it or break it decision when it comes down to ultimately deciding whether a pied-à-terre is the best option for you.
+The cost savings can be a make it or break it decision when it comes down to deciding whether a pied-à-terre is the best option for you.
 While some may initially assume that these types of accommodations are more expensive than hotels since they are admittedly less common picks among travelers who want a familiar and easy place to stay, this is not always the case.
 In fact, many pied-à-terres offer competitive pricing, which can especially be economical for longer stays.
-Additionally, cooking your own meals in the fully-stocked kitchen and doing your own laundry without having to find laundromat can save you money — and the hassle.
+You'll find that cooking your own meals in the fully-stocked kitchen and doing your own laundry without having to find laundromat can save you money and the hassle.

 2. Privacy and Space